NSLS-II-BMM/BeamlineManual/docs/xafs.rst

    Fe precipitate _LT_60 mM.002
    ...

-Note that spaces are fine in filenames.
+Note that spaces are fine in filenames as are all the other keyboard characters.

 .. _xafsscan: